UTF-16

-UTF-16 is used by systems such as the Microsoft Windows API, the Java programming language and JavaScript/ECMAScript.
-It is also sometimes used for plain text and word-processing data files on Microsoft Windows.
-It is used by SMS (the SMS standard specifies UCS-2, but almost all users actually implement UTF-16 so that emojis work).
+UTF-16 is used by the Windows API, and by many programming environments such as Java and Qt.
+The variable-length character of UTF-16, combined with the fact that most characters are not variable-length (so variable length is rarely tested), has led to many bugs in software, including in Windows itself.

-UTF-16 is the only web-encoding incompatible with ASCII and never gained popularity on the web, where it is declared by under 0.002% of web pages (and many of these are actually UTF-8 because of "contradictory character encoding specifications" and/or "incorrect character encoding defined").
-UTF-8, by comparison, accounts for 98% of all web pages.
+UTF-16 is the only encoding (still) allowed on the web that is incompatible with 8-bit ASCII.
+It has never gained popularity on the web, where it is declared by under 0.004% of public web pages (and even then, the web pages are most likely also using UTF-8).
+UTF-8, by comparison, gained dominance years ago and accounted for 99% of all web pages by 2025.
 The Web Hypertext Application Technology Working Group (WHATWG) considers UTF-8 "the mandatory encoding for all [text]" and that for security reasons browser applications should not use UTF-16.

 History

 In the late 1980s, work began on developing a uniform encoding for a "Universal Character Set" (UCS) that would replace earlier language-specific encodings with one coordinated system.
 The goal was to include all required characters from most of the world's languages, as well as symbols from technical domains such as science, mathematics, and music.
 The original idea was to replace the typical 256-character encodings, which required 1 byte per character, with an encoding using 65,536 (216) values, which would require 2 bytes (16 bits) per character.

 Two groups worked on this in parallel, ISO/IEC JTC 1/SC 2 and the Unicode Consortium, the latter representing mostly manufacturers of computing equipment.
 The two groups attempted to synchronize their character assignments so that the developing encodings would be mutually compatible.
-The early 2-byte encoding was originally called "Unicode", but is now called "UCS-2".
+The early 2-byte encoding was called "UCS-2".

 When it became increasingly clear that 216 characters would not suffice, IEEE introduced a larger 31-bit space and an encoding (UCS-4) that would require 4 bytes per character.
 This was resisted by the Unicode Consortium, both because 4 bytes per character wasted a lot of memory and disk space, and because some manufacturers were already heavily invested in 2-byte-per-character technology.
 The UTF-16 encoding scheme was developed as a compromise and introduced with version 2.0 of the Unicode standard in July 1996.
 It is fully specified in RFC 2781, published in 2000 by the IETF.